Treasure-Mayowa/Treasure-Mayowa/README.md

 ## 👋 Hi, I’m Treasure
-I am a passionate programmer, innovator, and problem solver on a gap year.
+I am a passionate programmer, innovator, and problem solver.
 My journey in the world of technology revolves around building software applications that tackle global challenges and contribute to the betterment of humanity.

 ### My Tech Stack
 - **Frontend**: HTML/CSS, Javascript, React